 Nor is this standard a radical departure from conventional antitrust analysis.
 On the contrary, it is merely the proper application of well-settled antitrust principles to a particular category of conduct — a patentee’s misuse of its SEPs.

 The explanation is simple.
-Unlike an ordinary patent, a SEP presumptively confers market power on its holder precisely because it obliges all market participants in a given line of commerce to practice the SEP or obtain permission from its holder to use a substitute.
+Unlike an ordinary patent, a SEP presumptively confers market power on its holder precisely because it obliges all market participants in a given line of commerce to practice the SEP.
 See Broadcom, 501 F.3d at 314. (“A standard, by definition, eliminates alternative technologies.
 When a patented technology is incorporated in a standard, adoption of the standard eliminates alternatives to the patented technology….
 Firms may become locked in to a standard requiring the use of a competitor’s patented technology.
 The patent holder’s IPRs, if unconstrained, may permit it to demand supracompetitive royalties.
 It is in such circumstances that measures such as FRAND commitments become important safeguards against monopoly power.”).
 10

 The misuse of such market power should be treated no differently from the misuse of any other kind of market power.
 See United States v.
 Microsoft Corp., 253 F.3d 34, 63 (D.C.
 Cir.
 2001) (“[Defendant] claims an absolute and unfettered right to use its intellectual property as it wishes: ‘If intellectual property rights have been lawfully acquired,’ it says, then ‘their subsequent exercise cannot give rise to antitrust liability.’
 That is no more correct than the proposition that use of one’s personal property, such as a baseball bat, cannot give rise to tort liability.
 As the Federal Circuit succinctly stated: ‘Intellectual property rights do not confer a privilege to violate the antitrust laws.'” (quoting In re Indep.
 Serv.
 Orgs.
 Antitrust Litig., 203 F.3d 1322, 1325 (Fed.Cir.2000)).